Global Convergence Rate of Deep Equilibrium Models with General Activations: Proof of Theorem

 \section{Proof of Theorem \ref{thm13}}

-To prove Theorem \ref{thm13}, we first state some auxiliary results based on the population Gram matrix $\bK$ in Definition \ref{def:K}.
-The proofs of these lemmas and prepositions can be found in Supplement Material.
+To prove Theorem \ref{thm13}, we first present some auxiliary results based on the population Gram matrix $\bK$ from Definition \ref{def:K}.
+The proofs of these lemmas and propositions can be found in the Appendix.

 \begin{lemma} Recall the definition of $\tilQ_{\alpha,\beta}$ in Definition \ref{defQtilde}.
 Then, the following hold for all $\alpha> 0,\beta> 0$: